Surgical Case Library

 Colorectal

-Caecal NECs
+Caecal NECs.

 Poorly differentiated neuroendocrine carcinomas of the cecum are rare tumors with an annual incidence of approximately 1,000 GI NEC cases, representing a small fraction of gastrointestinal malignancies.